adshares/adshares-docs/protocol/synchronization/synch_broadcast_sending.rst

 need to inform other :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` that they are accessible.

-This is done on :ref:`ADS Blockchain <protocol-definitions-blockchain>` by broadcasting a URL pointing to :ref:`Platform Metadata <protocol-definitions-metadata>`.
+This is done on :ref:`ADS Blockchain <protocol-definitions-blockchain>` by broadcasting a URL pointing to :ref:`Platform Metadata <protocol-definitions-platformmetadata>`.

-Every 24 hours, all :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` are required to broadcast a URL pointing to their :ref:`Platform Metadata <protocol-definitions-metadata>`.
+Every 24 hours, all :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` are required to broadcast a URL pointing to their :ref:`Platform Metadata <protocol-definitions-platformmetadata>`.

 .. note::